 Thank you to all of you who have contributed over the years, whether by sharing articles, giving me feedback, donating time/money, or just being present and supportive.

 Thank you to all of you who become patrons of the IPM Online Resource, and who support other hues initiatives.

 Thank you for being you, and for helping me be me.

 In gratitude, love, and exhaustion,

-That video explains Patreon pretty well.
-Patreon is a platform that allows people to support creators they appreciate, building on the age-old idea of “patronage.”
+The short version in case you don’t want to watch a video: Patreon is a platform that allows people to support creators they appreciate, building on the age-old idea of “patronage.”